Ciara: Personal life

 Ciara began dating NFL quarterback Russell Wilson in early 2015.
-They announced their engagement on March 11, 2016.
-They married on July 6 at Peckforton Castle in Cheshire, England.
-Ciara took Wilson's last name when they married.
-She and Wilson have three children together, born in 2017, 2020 and 2023 respectively.
+On March 11, 2016, the couple announced their engagement.
+They were married on July 6 at Peckforton Castle in Cheshire East, England.
+Ciara took Wilson's last name when they wed.
+She and Wilson have three children, born in 2017, 2020 and 2023 respectively.
+On September 6, 2026, Ciara announced that she is expecting their fourth child, her fifth.